cettia/cettia.github.io/projects/cettia-java-platform/1.0.0-Alpha1/index.md

 </dependency>
 ```

-Then, through `CettiaAtmosphereServlet`, you can configure `EchoHandler` and run it on an implementation of Servlet 3 and Java WebSocket API 1 such as Jetty 9 and Tomcat 8.
+Then, through `CettiaAtmosphereServlet`, you can configure `EchoHandler` and run it on an implementation of Servlet 3 and Java WebSocket API 1 that Atmosphere 2 supports such as Jetty 9 and Tomcat 8.

 ```java
 import io.cettia.platform.bridge.atmosphere2.CettiaAtmosphereServlet;